‘Cause nothing hits the spot like good ‘ol Thai food in Singapore.

 Nakhon Kitchen, multiple locations including Bedok and Sengkang

-One of the largest Thai restaurants in Golden Mile Complex, Diandin Leluk has been a crowd favourite for the longest time.
-Order dishes like the stir-fried chicken with cashew nuts, claypot prawns with tang hoon, and hotpot oyster omelette to share with your pals.
+Previously one of the largest Thai restaurants in Golden Mile Complex, Diandin Leluk has been a crowd favourite for the longest time.
+It’s now moved over to City Gate to continue bringing you flavours you know and love.
+Order dishes like the stir-fried chicken with cashew nuts, raw prawn laksa, and hotplate oyster omelette to share with your pals.

 Get ready to feast on amazing Thai food at these restaurants in Singapore!